The year was 1997 and while visiting family in Atlanta I

 mall and saw a very nice Frankart nude flower frog.
 A young man at the mall showed me the piece and we chatted a bit about

 Frankart.
 On my way out, he said “ I have someone on the phone who wants to talk to you.”
 I was surprised

 and puzzled as to who at an Atlanta Antique Mall would be interested in speaking with me.
 On the other end of the call

 was Walter Glenn.
 He introduced himself as a Frankart collector and we had a long and productive talk.
 At that time

 I had just started collecting Frankart and was thankful that someone with so much knowledge was willing to share time and

 information with me.
-Through the years I purchased many items from him to add to the collection.
-The pieces were all top quality
+Through the years I purchased many items from Walter to add to the collection.
+The pieces were all top

-and his packing showed much care for his customers.
-I learned a few weeks ago that he had passed away last year and
+quality and his packing showed much care for his customers.
+I learned a few weeks ago that he had passed away last year

 Decollector.com is pleased to bring to light more information on Walter.
 We want